 - increase wellbeing and health by reducing smoke inhalation and air pollution

 - provide renewable energy solutions that protect the local environment as well as offer affordable, clean and reliable energy access to communities

 Finally, a sustainability report will be produced to identify the strategy, best practices and learnings from the Milan Congress.
 In addition, recommendations to improve performance in the Vienna Congress and other ESCRS events will also be created.

 “It takes a village to raise a child” – African Yoruba proverb

 Sustainability only works if we are all involved and working together.

 It’s on each of us to find ways to take action in our own sphere of control, whilst using our influence, as small as it may be, to encourage, or demand, those with power to do something about it.

-We propose seven key actions where you can create a more sustainable congress experience.
+We propose seven key actions described below where you can create a more sustainable congress experience.
 Why not take the ESCRS Mission Zero Pledge and join us on this journey?

 1. Exhibit sustainably

 We’re asking our partners and exhibitors to champion social and environmental responsibility at ESCRS.
 From ordering sustainable catering to offsetting your emissions, your commitment will help us to create a congress that supports both people and the planet.
 To support you, we have produced a free ‘sustainable exhibition guide’ and a consulting support package to help you bring your corporate and personal sustainability values to life.